-Fact #8: WDM® has built more than 80 SCRIMs since the first one rolled off the production line in 1967.
+Fact #8: WDM® has built more than 80 SCRIMs over the last five decades.

 Fact #9: Measurement wheels are normally mounted on the nearside of the vehicle, but some have measurement wheels on both sides, particularly those manufactured for overseas clients.